What makes your home a target for burglars?

 For extra advice, we at Verisure have compiled our own guide to how burglars target properties.

 What burglar would not want to creep around undetected?
-Darkness provides ideal cover, so think about getting some motion-activated security lights to put criminals off and let you know if someone is lurking outside your home.
+Darkness provides ideal cover, so think about getting some motion-activated security lights to put criminals off and alert you if someone is lurking outside your home.

-Try to make entrance to your property as difficult as you can, by erecting a fence around your garden if possible.
+Try to make entrance to your property as difficult as you can.
+One suggestion is to erect a fence around your garden.

 It is fun to share pictures of yourself on the beach, having dinner or seeing the sights.
-But, as well as friends and family, who is looking?
+But, other than friends and family, who else is looking?
 Potentially, tens of millions of Facebook, Twitter or Instagram users around the world could know your movements.
 It doesn’t take much for a burglar to work out you are not at home.

 Ex-cons told Co-op Insurance that heavy doors were the third biggest deterrent to burglars, while locked, strong uPVC windows were the fifth biggest.